scikit-learn-contrib/hdbscan/README.rst

 algorithm that you can trust to return meaningful clusters (if there are any).

-**WARNING**: Numpy version 1.10.1 introduced `performance regressions in structured array access <https://github.com/numpy/numpy/issues/6467>`_ ; this does have a notable performance impact on hdbscan.
-Consider upgrading to a newer version, or downgrading in the meantime if performance counts.
-I will be working to ensure hdbscan performance regardless of this issue in coming releases.

 Based on the paper:
     R. Campello, D. Moulavi, and J. Sander, *Density-Based Clustering Based on Hierarchical Density Estimates*